FREE SHIPPING on orders over $65 International: over $250

 Does Tea Expire?

-If your leaves go bad, it just means that they won't have any aroma, taste, or any nutrients left.
-However, the rate at which it expires is different for each tea type
+Your leaves won't go bad.
+They'll just have lesser aroma, taste, or nutrients left.
+However, the rate at which it turns stale is different for each tea type

 Another critical factor to note is proper storage.
-Naturally, your tea will expire at a much faster rate if not stored properly.
+Naturally, your tea will go stale at a much faster rate if not stored properly.
 If you want it to have a longer shelf life, follow the steps for proper tea storage

 Does Green Tea Go Bad?